If you thought you knew Greece, you were wrong. I say that confidently, because you could literally spend a lifetime getting to know this country.

 First of, you should visit the three villages of Trikala Korinthias; Kato, Mesaia, and Ano (low, middle, and high – nicknamed for their altitude).
 They are all gorgeous with stone houses, tall trees, and excellent eateries.
 I recommend the can you buy Lyrica online 900 Meters cafe in Kato Trikala Korinthias for coffee with a view, and restaurant enter site Opos Palia in Mesaia Trikala Korinthias for a meal you won’t forget (Try the chicken pie, the spicy keftedakia in tomato sauce, and pork tenderloin with chestnuts and dried fruit).

 On our second day, we hit the road for Lake Doxa; a man-made marvel in turquoise between the forest clad mountains.
 At the road leading to the little church in the center of the lake, stands with local produce invite you to get your wallet out, and you should!

 Local products to taste and bring back home are beans, pasta, spoon sweets, and teas, among many others.
 My favorites were the caper berries and the rose petal spoon sweets.
 The latter is best sampled and bought at the Saint George Monastery above the lake.
 The view is so mesmerizing here, that you won’t ever want to leave (intentional?).

 On our way back, we stopped to eat in Gkouma, a village larger than the others we’d been through.
-We ate at see url Relias in the center square, while dogs and children played around us.
+We ate at buy cheap Pregabalin online Relias in the center square, while dogs and children played around us.
 You know what I said about getting lost in time?
 Here, that was more true than ever.